delabassee/java-lab/lab3-helidon.md

 ## Wrap-up

-In this Lab, you had some initial exposure to Helidon, just enough to use Helidon in the context of this lab.
-Do keep in mind that only a small fraction of Helidon's features will be used and that all Java features discussed during this lab apply to all Java-based frameworks/programs.
+This section gave you some basic exposure to Helidon, just enough to use Helidon in the context of the rest of the lab.
+Do keep in mind that only a small fraction of Helidon's features will be used and that all Java features pesented during this lab apply to all Java-based frameworks/programs.

 For more information, please check [https://helidon.io/](https://helidon.io/).